CroppingFlea479/Fleasion/README.md

 <h1 align=center>DISCLAIMER!</h1>

 <p align=center>
   <b> This tool is NOT intended for gaining an unfair advantage or exploiting the game. <br> Do not modify enemy players.
-Map and Player tweaks will get you banned. <br> Custom tweaks are at your own risk. </b> <br> While misuse is possible, doing so is against the rules and will cause in-game consequences.  <br> All provided presets adhere to the terms of service and will not result in punishment. <br> A guide on obtaining relevant hashes will not be shared due to its potential for abuse.<br><br>If you want a texture/audio added, ping <a href=https://discord.com/users/749886948579213352>Yolo</a> in our <a href=https://discord.gg/hXyhKehEZF> Discord server.</a>
+Map and Player tweaks will get you banned. <br> Custom tweaks are at your own risk. </b> <br> While misuse is possible, doing so is against the rules and will cause in-game consequences.  <br> All provided presets adhere to the terms of service and will not result in punishment. <br> A guide on obtaining relevant hashes will not be shared due to its potential for abuse.<br><br>If you want a texture/audio added, request it in our <a href=https://discord.com/invite/pdtce585f6> Discord server!</a>
 </p>

 <h4 align=center>